-Real Estate Property Appraisals
+Real Estate Property Appraisals in Washington, DC, Maryland & Virginia

-Reasons for a Real Estate Appraisal
+Reasons for a Home Appraisal in DC, MD, or VA

 There are many reasons why you might need to schedule a real estate appraisal, including:

-- Buying a Home – If you’ve recently made an offer on a new home, your lender will require you to have a professional appraisal done.
+- Buying a home – If you’ve recently made an offer on a new home, your lender will require you to have a professional appraisal done.
 This ensures the lender that the property is worth the amount of money that is being loaned.

 - Refinancing – Similar to buying a home, the lender will require you to have a professional appraisal done when refinancing your Maryland, Virginia, or DC area home to ensure that the collateral value offered by the property justifies the refinanced loan amount you are asking.

-- Filing a Real Estate Tax Appeal – Property tax assessments are done every three years in Maryland and once a year in Virginia and Washington, DC.
-Upon receiving the assessment, you’re allowed to file a real estate tax appeal which can affect your taxes for several years to come.
+- Filing a real estate tax appeal – Property tax assessments are done every three years in Maryland and once a year in Virginia and Washington, DC.
+Upon receiving the assessment, you’re allowed to file a real estate tax appeal, which can affect your taxes for several years to come.
 A real estate appraisal will help determine whether or not the initial assessment of your home was under or overvalued and help you to file a real estate tax appeal.

 Property Appraisal Methods